anishshobithps/resume/README.md

 - [`formatting.sty`](./formatting.sty): A custom style file for formatting the resume.
 - [`sections`](./sections/): A directory containing individual `TeX` files for different sections of my resume (e.g., `experience`, `education`, `skills`).

-[!NOTE] This repository uses a custom Docker image for compiling the resume, ensuring consistency and reproducibility across different environments.
+> [!NOTE] This repository uses a custom Docker image for compiling the resume, ensuring consistency and reproducibility across different environments.

 ## How to Use

-1. **Clone the repository**: Clone this repository to your local machine using the following command:
+<p> 1. <strong>Clone the repository</strong>: Clone this repository to your local machine using the following command: </p>

 ```sh
 git clone git@github.com:anishshobithps/resume.git